 These items will give me endless combos for the coming week and all of it prepared in 1 hour.
 A mere 15 minutes flash cook, reheat and assembly job during the week is all that is standing between me and a lovely home made dinner.
 It gives me immense pleasure and peace of mind when I open the fridge door and it is full with lovely ready-to-eat food and practically no clean up.
 And if I decide to go out for dinner than I bring in lunch the next day.
 I pick what to eat when and in a flash it’s ready.

-as always all my own stuff, I got the weck pots and jars at Dille en Kamille , not paid to post. oh and that Gimber is a to die for Belgian product I love adding to my water.
+Written and photographed by Sandra Slawinski without commercial deals.
+I used my the weck pots and jars at Dille en Kamille , oh and that Gimber is a to die for Belgian product I love adding to my water.